 Register for a VSP.COM Member Account and get instant access to your personal benefit information.
 Check out your coverage, find a doctor, see past visits and more.CREATE AN ACCOUNT

-These eye makeup tips will be sure to add some extra sparkle to your look.
+Add some extra sparkle to your eyes with these fun makeup tips.
 Choosing eye makeup based on your eye color is a great way to highlight your unique features.

 8 Signs You Might Need an Eye Exam

-Many common vision conditions are correctable with the help of an eye care professional and a prescription for corrective lenses.
+Many common vision problems are correctable with the help of an eye care professional and a prescription for corrective lenses.

 With age comes a larger risk of eye disease.
 Find out about the eras of your eyes to keep your eyes sharp no matter what your age.